 Canonical AI Agent Demos

-LumiBot includes four canonical AI agent demo strategies that serve as both reference implementations and end-to-end acceptance tests for agentic backtesting.
-All four use the @agent_tool pattern with the requests library, the full built-in tool set, replay caching, and benchmarked tearsheet output.
+LumiBot includes six canonical AI agent demo strategies that serve as both reference implementations and end-to-end acceptance tests for agentic backtesting.
+These examples cover both custom @agent_tool wrappers and built-in agent tools, the full built-in tool set, replay caching, and benchmarked tearsheet output.

 These are complete, runnable strategies – not snippets.
 They demonstrate how to backtest an AI trading agent with real external data sources, and they validate that LumiBot’s AI-driven trading strategy backtest pipeline works end to end.
 All demo files are located in lumibot/example_strategies/.